 A Visit to the Local, Streamliner-style

-I have, off and on, been chronicling the persistence in the American social pattern of the notion of the “English pub”, aka “English tavern”, aka “English Inn”.
-These terms were all happily mixed in the American mind, without much regard to the original distinctions (i.e., they meant something different at one time).
+I have, off and on, chronicled how the notion of the “English pub”, aka “English tavern”, aka “English Inn”, persists in the American social pattern.
+These terms were and remain happily mixed in the American mind, without much regard to the original distinctions, which were quite real at one time.

-In truth, the appeal has existed since the start of the American national project, despite the rift Independence caused with the former British homeland.
-Perhaps because the pub embodies ideas of hospitality and a benign spirit, the Auld Country associations remained strong here.
+The appeal has existed since the American project began, despite the rift with Britain over Independence.
+Perhaps because the pub embodies hospitality and benignity of spirit, the appeal remained strong in this case.

 The British roots of the pub were sometimes disguised in the ambiguous term “Colonial”, hence Colonial tavern, Colonial punch bowl, Colonial nog, etc. Still, the British origins continued to be understood by many.
 As memories of the American Revolution and 1812 War softened, the connection of the American pub to its British origins was later made more manifest, e.g. in building style, menu items, entertainment offered.

 I have examined many examples of the British-style pub in the post-Civil War, Gilded, and 1930s eras.
 I still have much to write, notably on the more qualified (but still indulgent) attitude to the public house in the 1910s, when the Temperance campaign was at its peak.

 Looking at the Eisenhower and Space Age 1950s, this era seems least propitious to find a continuing appeal.
 After all, Prohibition had been over for some 20 years.
 America had re-established a legalized drinking culture and its related institutions such as the corner bar, roadhouse, and cocktail lounge.
 America seemingly didn’t require fresh inspiration from overseas.